ply2022/NanoSeqWorkshop/_episodes/00-Demo.md

 2. pH sensitive: acid solution and basic solution decrease or increase 260/280 ratio, respectively.

-**Adventages**
+**Advantages**
 1. Cheaper: do not need extra plastic consumables and kits.
 2. Faster: no additional reaction time

 ### Fluorometry
-Compare to spectrophotometer, fluorometric measurement is more specific and sensitive despite the presence of contaminants due to the selective binding between fluorogenic dyes and DNA.
+Compared to spectrophotometer, fluorometric measurement is more specific and sensitive despite the presence of contaminants due to the selective binding between fluorogenic dyes and DNA.
 Dyes emit fluorenes only when specific binding happens, and the fluorenes will be detected by fluorometer.
 Concentration of the nucleic acid is calculated using standard curve.
 Using [Qubit dsDNA HS Assay Kit](https://assets.thermofisher.com/TFS-Assets/LSG/manuals/Qubit_dsDNA_HS_Assay_UG.pdf){: target="_blank"} as an example, it can measure sample concentration ranging from 10 pg/μL to 100 ng/μL.
-Yet, fluorogenic dyes can not measure the purity of the DNA.
+Yet, fluorogenic dyes cannot measure the purity of the DNA.

 **Drawbacks**
 1. Time consuming: reagent-sample reaction takes 2 min required for DNA assay
 2. Costly: reagents and single-use plastic consumables (Qubit assay tubes) are required

 ### Spectrophotometer vs. Fluorometry
-So...which method is better?
+So... which method is better?
 <img src="{{site.baseSite}}/fig/NanoDropVSQubit.png" align="center" width="700">

 **Figure A**.
 Comparisons of repeated measurements (n = 10) between commercial kits (Qubit) and spectrophotometer (NanoDrop).
 Serial dilution of DNA samples ranging from 50-0.5 ng/µl was used to evaluate two methods.